seed-labs/seed-labs/CONTRIBUTING.md

     plus several containers for the lab environment.
 This can drastically reduce the complexity of the lab setup.

   - There are always better ways to do things.
-If you find one that can improve some of the existing tasks, we would like to hear about it.
+If you find anything that can improve some of the existing tasks, we would like to hear about it.

-  - Search for issues with label "TODO" to find out the specific things we are looking for.
+  - Search for issues with label "help wanted" to find out the specific things we are looking for.
+If you are very new in open-source project, you can start from the issues labeled "good first issue".

 - **New labs**.
 Developing new SEED labs.
 There are many topics that are not covered by the existing SEED labs.
-If you have expertises in those topics, and are interested in develop one or multiple SEED labs on that topic, we would like to hear your proposal, and will work with you to get things started.
-Here are an incomplete list of topics:
+If you have expertise in those topics, and are interested in develop one or multiple SEED labs on that topic, we would like to hear your proposal, and will work with you to get things started.
+Here is an incomplete list of topics:

   - Forensics